Lifestyle | Health & Wellness

 Adequate protein intake at every meal can help minimize the loss of lean muscle mass, which often accompanies rapid weight loss, slightly increases metabolic demands, and lastly, protein makes one feel full longer.
 4, 5.

-Healthy low FODMAP protein options include chicken, turkey, fish, seafood, lean beef, turkey and chicken sausages (without garlic and onion), lactose free cottage cheese, yogurt, and kefir, strained and canned chickpeas and lentils, tofu, tempeh, and safe protein shakes or powders.
+Healthy low FODMAP protein options include chicken, turkey, fish, seafood, lean beef, turkey and chicken sausages (without garlic and onion), lactose free cottage cheese, yogurt, and kefir, strained and canned chickpeas and lentils, tofu, tempeh, and appropriate protein shakes or powders.

-You May Want To Read: Low FODMAP Meal Replacements & Protein Shakes
+You May Want To Read: Low FODMAP Meal Replacements & Protein Shakes.

 Have a Plan